Mapuche football team

 The Mapuche football team is a football team representing the Mapuche of Chile and Argentina and is controlled by the Mapuche Football Association, founded in 2007.
 The stated mission of the team is "...to allow Mapuche as a distinct cultural entity, with common interests to be represented at the international level in the sport.
 Mapuche is a member of ConIFA and COSANFF.
 Mapuche would have participated in the 2020 ConIFA World Football Cup.

-Mapuche won the 2015 Championship national football of native peoples.
+Mapuche won the 2015 National Championship of First Peoples in Chile.

 The selection of Mapuche appears in a fake documentary, in the 1942 FIFA World Cup in Patagonia and wins the competition in the final against Germany (2–1).